How to check if a point is inside a rectangle

 The idea how to solve this problem is simply beautiful.

-If the point is in the rectangle, it divides it into four rectangles:
+If the point is in the rectangle, it divides it into four triangles:

 Divided rectangle